vetchium/vetchium/README.md

 - Try to have a maximum of about 200 lines per file.
 Be miserly in creating new packages and be generous in creating new files under existing packages.
 - Use https://sqlformat.darold.net/ to format SQL within the postgres.go file and dolores/*.pgsql files.
 This does not do a good job at breaking long line or aligning complex queries, but it is better to be consistently formatted.
 If there is a better pgsqlfmt in future, use.
 - In the backend, log errors with the `Err` method.
 Log as Error only on the place where the error actually happens.
 This will help us get maximum debug information.
 In all the above layers of the call stack, if you want to log, use the `Dbg` method.
 The only exceptions to this are when the services are coming up.
 In that case, the errors are logged in the main function.
 Always, strive to log an error as Err only once.
 This will help us avoid generating too many tickets in SIEM/EventMgmt systems (such as Sentry).

+#### Frontend
+- Format all code with prettier
+- Do not duplicate any structs to send requests to the backend or parse the responses from the server.
+Use the library imported from typespec.
+- Material UI is used for the frontend styling.
+Stick to the same styling guidelines to keep the UI consistent.
+Do not import any new icon families or components from other libraries.
+- Some of the libraries may be using deprecated versions.
+Always try to upgrade to the latest stable releases.

+#### Others
+Sometimes we are forced to use longer names in the libraries.
+For example, we use  employer.EmployerInterview instead of just employer.Interview as any Go programmer would do.
+The reason for this is, typespec does not allow creating duplicate structures as we compile into one large openapi.yaml in the end.
+So we have to live with the longer names.
+But try to minimize the length of variables as much as you can.